-How many days in Madrid is enough?
+Is 2 days in Madrid enough?

 If you are first-time visitors, I suggest to book accommodations in the city center areas such as Puerta del Sol and Gran Via.
 You can take a look at some of the best hotels in Madrid city center here:

 |💖 Best Area to stay in Madrid:||Puerta del Sol and Gran Via|

 |💎 Best luxury hotel:||Pestana Plaza Mayor Madrid|

 |🏨 Best mid-range hotel:||Hotel Liabeny|

 luxury: Pestana Plaza Mayor Madrid This 5-star hotel is located within easy walking distance from famous attractions such as Plaza Mayor, Thyssen-Bornemisza Museum.
 It has a rooftop bar, a fitness centre, buffet breakfast, and spacious air conditioning rooms.

 mid-range: Hotel Liabeny This 4-star hotel is set in the centre of Madrid, with ina short walk to the most popular attractions such as Plaza mayor, Royal Palace or Debod Temple.
 It offers a gym with a sauna, an on-site restaurant with traditional Spanish dishes, and à la carte or set menus.